lhcb/bender-tutorials/simulation/README.md

                ...
                TupleFile       = 'MCtruth.root' )
 ```
   * It is *very* important to specify the correct `DDDB/SIMCOND`-tags for the simulated data.
-It is very easy to get efficinecied wrong upto 30% if simulated data a processed with the wrong `DDDB/SIMCOND`-tags.
+It is very easy to get efficiencies wrong up to 30% if simulated data a processed with the wrong `DDDB/SIMCOND`-tags.
 ```python
 from Configurables import DaVinci dv = DaVinci ( Simulation      = True                      , ##